 In addition to cost, it is important to discuss your lifestyle choices and other medications with your doctor.
 Some statins result in drug interactions with other medications and side effects.
 In addition, some statins are also affected by certain foods, such as grapefruit juice.

-How to get statins at a lower cost?
+How to Access Statins at a Lower Cost

 It is clear that medications to treat high cholesterol can be very expensive.
 Here are some ways that you can get these medications at the lowest cost:

 2) Look for generic medications: generic medications can be significantly cheaper than their name-brand counterparts.
-If you are prescribed a name-brand medication, you can call your doctor or pharmacist and ask if there is a generic medication you can take as a substitute.
-Sometimes there are differences between name brand and generic medications, but in most cases, the generic version of the medication can be substituted for the name brand.
+If you are prescribed a name-brand medication, you can call your doctor or pharmacist and ask if you can take a generic medication as a substitute.
+Sometimes there are differences between name brands and generic medications, but in most cases, the generic version of the medication can be substituted for the name brand.

 3) Check the price at different locations: pharmacies may offer the same medication at different prices.
 Therefore, you can call some of your local pharmacies or use MiraRx to see how much your medication will cost at different locations.

-There are several lifestyle changes that you can make to lower your cholesterol levels in addition to taking medication.
+There are several lifestyle changes that you can make to lower your cholesterol levels and take medication.
 Below are some of the ways you can work on lowering your cholesterol: